The best sunglasses 2023: for hiking in the summer sun

 Lenses could be bigger

-Scott Vectors are a comfortable, close-fitting pair of sunglasses, with a Fusion frame and no-slip soft nose pads.
-We found that the frame has some flex in it but feels very sturdy and has rubber-coated tips at the end of the arms to help keep the sunglasses in place.
+Our expert tester Emily rated the Scott Vectors as the top pair of shades in our roundup, thanks to their supreme comfort.
+Meanwhile, the Fusion frame and no-slip soft nose pads give them a really secure, close fit.
+While the frame has at least some flex, Emily commented that it "feels very sturdy and has rubber-coated tips at the end of the arms to help keep the sunglasses in place".

 best sunglasses: SunGod Tempests